jonascrevecoeur/terraform-provider-azuresql/internal/services/sqllogin/login_resource.md

 In addition to the arguments listed above, the following read only attributes are exported:

 - `id` (String) azuresql ID of the login resource.
-- `password` (String) Auto generated password for the new login.
+- `password` (String) Generated password for the new login.

-~> The generated password consists of 20 characters with at least 3 special characters, 4 numbers and 5 upper case letters.
+~> The generated password, using default settings, consists of 20 characters with at least 3 special characters, 4 numbers and 5 upper case letters.

 - `sid` (String) sid of the login on the server.